 - Right-click on the sound device and click Uninstall device (in some cases, this could be just Uninstall).
 In the below example, the sound device is Realtek High Definition Audio.

 - Restart your computer.
-The audio will be reinstalled automatically.
+The audio device driver will be reinstalled automatically.

 The above steps may help resolve your no sound issues, but if they don’t, you can install a new audio driver automatically with Driver Easy.